-The software makes use of a self-trained deep neural network based on the Darknet-53 backbone (Redmon and Farhadi, 2018) which has become extremely popular in object recognition for all kinds of object detection purposes.
+The software makes use of a self-trained deep neural network based on the Darknet-53 backbone (Redmon and Farhadi, 2018) which has become extremely popular in object recognition for all kinds of purposes.
 The Darknet-53 backbone in combination with YOLOv3 head configuration can be combined and trained to be used as an automatic object detection tool.
 This deep neural network can be trained to recognize multiple classes, for example cats or dogs.
 The deep neural network presented in this paper is trained on only one class, i.e. etched semi-tracks.
-Two deep neural networks were trained specifically for detecting semi-tracks in apatite and in mica.
+Two deep neural networks were trained specifically for semi-tracks in apatite and in mica.
 They were both trained on a manually annotated dataset of 50 images for apatite and 50 images for mica.

-The offline application "AI-Track-tive" has been developed in Python v3.8 (Van Rossum and Drake Jr, 1995) using several Python modules, such as an open source computer vision module called OpenCV (Bradski, 2000).
-The offline application is constructed using Tkinter (Lundh, 1999).
-The online web application is constructed using Python Flask web framework (Grinberg, 2018), JavaScript and HTML 5.
+AI-Track-tive has been developed in Python v3.8 (Van Rossum and Drake Jr, 1995) using several Python modules, such as an open source computer vision module called OpenCV (Bradski, 2000).
+The GUI is constructed using Tkinter (Lundh, 1999).
+The easy-to-handle GUI with multiple interactive windows should make it possible to use the platform on any computer without knowledge of Python programming language (Figure 1).